SEAF-CS/csiem-data/code/import/BOM/ReadMe.md

 # Bureau Of Meteorology Import

 ## SWAN Meteorology Data
-    This data has been downloaded from BOM website to the data lake and extracted to a text file and is then imported into our format using run_bom_import.m
+    This data has been downloaded from BOM website to the data lake and extracted to a text file.
+This text file is laid out so that all of the columns are variables, site or other relevant information, and each row is a new entry of a data point.
+This is read in and then imported into our format using the matlab script run_BOM_IDY.m

 ### Variables
  - Precipitation